Advance your academic career through funding support!

 - Brief statement of how your project aligns with the mission of IHS

 - Additional documentation, such as a relevant paper or dissertation to supplement the application, are not required but can be included in the application

-Applicants will be notified of the committee’s decision within 3 to 4 weeks of submission.
-Awards will be distributed after the recipient presents appropriate documentation for their project.
+Applicants will be notified of the committee’s decision within 6 weeks of submission.

 For more information, visit our Frequently Asked Questions page.

 The IHS Impact

 The Hayek Fund for Scholars has supported a wide range of scholars in the social sciences and humanities.
 Recent recipients and projects include:

 IHS has been a wonderful source of support in my career so far and the Hayek fund is a big part of that.
 My award was used to pay for survey responses that were necessary for my research.
 Not only would my research on the development and transformation of informal social norms not have been possible, but also my career working on classical liberal issues may not have gotten off the ground in the first place.